dcordero/Radar-28733956/README.md

 This ViewController is presented modally and, when it is presented, the AVPlayer on the background is paused for no reason.

+It happens not only for event streams but also for hls live streams, which might results in a problem when trying to resume the stream from a expired timeshift window.

 # Expected
 AVPlayer continues playing on the background while the full description is presented modally.